-How to Sleep Better in 6 Minutes After Being Injured in an Accident
+How to Sleep Better After an Accident or Injury

 Thankfully, there are some healthy options including exercise, meditation, and the 6 minute yoga routine below based on the program Dana Santas created for many of the professional athletes she trains.
 Although this routine helps many professional athletes get better rest and perform better on game day, Dana designed this routine so that it’s effective and accessible for almost all people.

 The Six Minute Yoga Routine for Better Sleep